-- A. Procedural irregularity that affected the outcome of the matter; - B. New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter; and - C. The Director of Title IX and Compliance, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.
+- A. Procedural irregularity that affected the outcome of the matter; - B. New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter; and - C. The Title IX Director, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.

 If any of the grounds in the Request for Appeal do not meet the grounds in this Complaint Resolution Procedure, that request will be denied by the Appellate Officer and the Parties will be notified in writing of the denial and the rationale.
-If any of the grounds in the Request for Appeal meet the grounds in the Sexual Misconduct, Relationship Violence and Stalking Policy, then the Appellate Officer will notify the other Party(ies) and their Advisors, the Director of Title IX and Compliance, and, when appropriate, the Investigators and/or the original Decision-maker(s).
+If any of the grounds in the Request for Appeal meet the grounds in the Sexual Misconduct, Relationship Violence and Stalking Policy, then the Appellate Officer will notify the other Party(ies) and their Advisors, the Title IX Director, and, when appropriate, the Investigators and/or the original Decision-maker(s).

-The other Party(ies) and their Advisors, the Director of Title IX and Compliance, and, when appropriate, the Investigators and/or the original Decision-maker(s) will be mailed, emailed, and/or provided a hard copy of the request with the approved grounds and then be given five (5) business days to submit a response to the portion of the appeal that was approved and involves them.
+The other Party(ies) and their Advisors, the Title IX Director, and, when appropriate, the Investigators and/or the original Decision-maker(s) will be mailed, emailed, and/or provided a hard copy of the request with the approved grounds and then be given five (5) business days to submit a response to the portion of the appeal that was approved and involves them.
 All responses will be forwarded by the Appellate Officer to all Parties for review and comment.